-SOCL3002: CULTURE, POWER AND IDENTITY \ SOCL3003: DEMOGRAPHY AND DEVELOPMENT SOCL3008: RESEARCHING SOCIAL LIFE \# SOCL3029A: CLASS, POWER, and ECONOMIC RELATIONS III # SOCL3016: SOCIOLOGY OF AFRICA SOCL3026: CONTEMPORARY SOCIAL ISSUES IN SOUTHERN AFRICA III (This module offers a range of internal options to choose from including race, health, (This module offers a range of internal options to choose from including race, health, gender, religion, and the environment, amongst others.
-Available options rotate yearly). - \ Compulsory for majors in Sociology. - # Compulsory for majors in Labour and Economic Sociology.
+SOCL3002: CULTURE, POWER AND IDENTITY SOCL3003: DEMOGRAPHY AND DEVELOPMENT SOCL3008: RESEARCHING SOCIAL LIFE # SOCL3029A: CLASS, POWER, and ECONOMIC RELATIONS III SOCL3026: CONTEMPORARY SOCIAL ISSUES IN SOUTHERN AFRICA III (This module offers a range of internal options to choose from including race, health, gender, religion, and the environment, amongst others.
+Available options rotate yearly). - Compulsory for majors in Sociology. - # Compulsory for majors in Labour and Economic Sociology.
 Majors in Sociology must complete TWO additional modules from this menu.
 Majors in Labour and Economic Sociology must complete TWO additional modules from this menu.
 Students from other Departments wishing to take any of our 3000-level modules must first seek permission from the Head of Department.
-UNDERGRADUATE PROGRAMME SOCIOLOGY 2023 Course / Level SEMESTER ONE SEMESTER TWO First Level (D slot) Identity and Society# (D slot) SOCL1014 Southern Africa in the Era of Globalization# (D slot) SOCL1013 Second Level (C slot) Sociological Theory # (C slot) SOCL2012 Contemporary Social Issues in Southern Africa II (C slot) SOCL2001 Population Studies (C slot) Third Level (B1& B2 slots) \$ Class, Power and Economic Relations III # (B1 slot) SOCL3029A Researching Social Life# (B2 slot) SOCL3008 Culture, Power and Identity (B1 slot) SOCL3002 Sociology of Africa (B2 slot) SOCL3016 Demography and Development (B1 slot) SOCL3003 Contemporary Social Issues in Southern Africa III (B1slot) SOCL3026 - \ Compulsory for Sociology Majors - # Compulsory for Labour and Economic Sociology Majors - \$ All 3000-level modules are semester-long units (i.e. run for 14 weeks).
+UNDERGRADUATE PROGRAMME SOCIOLOGY 2024 Course / Level SEMESTER ONE SEMESTER TWO First Level (D slot) Identity and Society# (D slot) SOCL1014 Southern Africa in the Era of Globalization # (D slot) SOCL1013 Second Level (C slot) Sociological Theory # (C slot) SOCL2012 Contemporary Social Issues in Southern Africa II (C slot) SOCL2001 Population Studies Third Level (B1& B2 slots) \$ Class, Power and Economic Relations III # (B2 slot) SOCL3029A (C slot) SOCL2009 Researching Social Life# (B2 slot) SOCL3008 Culture, Power and Identity (B1 slot) SOCL3002 Contemporary Social Issues in Southern Africa III (B1slot) SOCL3026 Demography and Development (B1 slot) SOCL3003 Compulsory for Sociology Majors Compulsory for Labour and Economic Sociology Majors \$ All 3000-level modules are semester-long units (i.e. run for 14 weeks).
 The designation B1 slot and B2 slot refers to the timetable slot each week when the modules are taught.
 The Sociology modular programme covers all three years of our undergraduate (BA) programme.
-We offer students the following options: - 1) Majoring in Sociology itself, which will entail taking specific core courses, as well as a prescribed number of options.
-The compulsory core courses are identified in the summary above. - 2) Majoring in Labour and Economic Sociology, which will entail taking specific core courses, as well as certain courses designated as "options", but with a specific focus on Labour and Economic Sociology issues; and also a prescribed number of additional options.
+We offer students the following options: 1) Majoring in Sociology itself, which will entail taking specific core courses, as well as a prescribed number of options.
+The compulsory core courses are identified in the summary above.
+2) Majoring in Labour and Economic Sociology, which will entail taking specific core courses, as well as certain courses designated as "options", but with a specific focus on Labour and Economic Sociology issues; and also a prescribed number of additional options.
 The relevant core courses are identified in the summary above.
 SATISFACTORY PERFORMANCE (SP) REQUIREMENTS ALL of our modules have the following requirements for SPs: Students are required to attend ALL the tutorials and/or lectures in their module.
 Failure to attend will result in the loss of the student's SP unless a Departmental committee formally excuses the student's absence.
 Students are also required to submit ALL written work for each module.
 Students who do not attain an SP, receive a NSP and may not be allowed to write the examination for their module.
 SUBMINIMUM RULE ALL of our modules also operate under the following rule: To PASS a course, a student must: